hairyf/vue3-pixi/docs/guide/components/transition.md

 ## Usage

-Translation: Pixi.js does not provide a built-in tweening engine, but you can use third-party tweening engines like `GSAP` or `Tween.js` to achieve tween animations.
+Pixi.js does not provide a built-in tweening engine, but you can use third-party tweening engines like `GSAP` or `Tween.js` to achieve tween animations.

 <demo src="./demo/transition.vue" :width="400" :expand="false" />